-Ratto Law Firm, P.C. has established itself as the workers’ compensation lawyers in Sacramento who tenaciously represent the rights of injured employees and their families.
+Ratto Law Firm, P.C. has established itself as the workers’ compensation lawyers in Sacramento and surrounding areas who tenaciously represent the rights of injured employees and their families.
 In fact, we’ve successfully advocated for the legitimacy of our clients’ claims and due compensation before the Workers’ Compensation Appeals Board and Superior Court for over 30 years.

 What Should I Do if I’ve Been Injured on the Job?